munshkr/gede/no-oscillators/no-osc-tutorial.md

 ###### ( $v1%100<50 ) * ( $v1%8000 < 4000 )

 the amplitude of the square bass we made will be 1 the first half of the pattern and 0 the other half.
-But say you want it to sound at the begining of the pattern but with a shorter duration.
+But say you want it to sound at the beginning of the pattern but with a shorter duration.
 Ok, you just decrease the condition like $v1%8000<1000.
-There are lots of crazy combinations you can do, like $v1%16000%3000 (it will go out beat but always to the floor each 2 patterns).
+There are lots of crazy combinations you can do, like $v1%16000%3000 (it will go off beat but always to the floor each 2 patterns).

 And by adding a final multiplication you can controll the amplitude (normally from 0 to 1).